DolMalin/AICheatSheet/README.md

 # AICheatSheet
-A non-exhaustive cheat sheet about what I learned in AI during the last months.
+A non-exhaustive cheat sheet about what I learned in AI during the last months, mostly about Classification, Computer Vision and Natural Language Processing.

 # Table of Contents
 * [1.
 Data](#data)